Do you live in Delaware and are you looking to get certified for medical cannabis?

 How Much Does a Delaware Medical Marijuana Certificate and Card Cost?

-The physician’s fee and cost of certification with Leafwell is $149.
+The physician’s fee and cost of certification with Leafwell is $199.
 The state fee is a separate $50.
+Fore caregivers, the cost for application is $50, and there’s an additional $65 background check.

 How Much Cannabis can a Delaware Medical Marijuana Patient Possess?